Corporate Governance

 - To further strengthen risk management across the entire Group, we must continuously consider ways to develop our reporting of risk information, including that of subsidiaries and affiliates, to the Board of Directors.

-Given these issues, we will proactively implement initiatives to increase the effectiveness of the Board of Directors and enhance the Group’s corporate value.
+Initiatives will be proactively undertaken to further increase the effectiveness of the Board of Directors and enhance the corporate value of the Group.

 Operating System